marionettejs/guides/approuter/README.md

 server-side web frameworks such as those provided by Django, Flask, and Ruby on Rails.

-There are two steps to routing in Marionette:
+There are two aspects to routing in Marionette:

   1. Set the fragment for state to restore later.
   2. Render the view matching the fragment on page load.